Argandov/Engineering-Patterns/tailscale-bindplane-bootstrap-golang/README.md

 This program does the following:

-- Performs some initial checks:
+- Performs some initial checks in the system:
     - User under which the program is running exists has sudo permissions
-    - Server has internet access and can retrieve Tailscale and Bindplane install scripts by calling this URLS.
+    - Server has internet access and can retrieve Tailscale (tailscale.com) and Bindplane install scripts (github.com) by testing connectivity to this URLS.

-- Creates a user, which name is hardcoded in the YAML file
+- Creates a user, which name is passed as a flag,
-    - Sets a password -> Passed in as environment variable Base64 encoded
+    - Sets a password which is passed as a Base64 flag
     - Places user in sudoers
-- Enables SSH and runs ssh server
+- Ensures SSH service is up and enabled
-- Installs Tailscale
+- Installs and sets up Tailscale
+- Installs and sets up Bindplane agent
+- Verifies everything was set up correctly
 - Upon success or failure, sends a Slack notification via Webhook.
--

 ![Slack webhook notification screenshot](./img/webhook.png)

 ## EXECUTION